The Tapa Experience

 Even if you are far from Andalusia, you can create many of these sunny Spanish flavours in your own home.
 Tapas make for great parties.
 Visit our tapas recipes section.

-Award Winning Food writer Janet Mendel, author of several books about Spanish cooking, provides a taste of Andalucía.
-In this instalment, she introduces you to tapas, authentic foods served up in Spanish wine bars.
-Look for lots more about Andalusian cooking in future!
+Award Winning Food writer Janet Mendel, author of ten books about Spanish cooking, provides a taste of Andalucía.